Js2Go/ffi-test/README.md

+# README

-# ./task.sh to generate lib with go and rust
+## ./task.sh to generate lib with go and rust

-# ./run.sh to run src/main.py to compare the result
+## ./run.sh to run src/main.py to compare the result